The ecco_access library¶

 Using dataset with ShortName: ECCO_L4_SEA_ICE_CONC_THICKNESS_LLC0090GRID_MONTHLY_V4R4

-We selected option 5, corresponding to ShortName ECCO_L4_SEA_ICE_CONC_THICKNESS_LLC0090GRID_MONTHLY_V4R4.
+We select option 5, corresponding to ShortName ECCO_L4_SEA_ICE_CONC_THICKNESS_LLC0090GRID_MONTHLY_V4R4.
 Let’s look at the dataset contents.

 [10]: